 Whey protein is the go-to choice for those trying to supplement their healthy diet, lose weight, build muscle, and get fit.
-Not only is it easy on the digestive system, but it’s a quick-acting form of protein that will promote immediate muscle repair and recovery.
+Not only is it easy on the digestive system, but it’s a quick-acting form of protein that will promote muscle repair and recovery.

 Why Take Whey Protein Before Bed

 There are many reasons to consider snacking on whey protein powder, here are a few benefits of drinking whey protein before bed: